Men Who Cook: Meet the Men, Last Call for Online Ticket Sales

 The BYOB event begins at 5:00 pm with all of our men offering tastings of their specialties.
 Attendees vote for their favorite dishes via tips to decide the winners.

-Tickets are just $20.
+Ticket are just $20.
 Last call to reserve online tickets is midnight on Friday, Sept.
 24. A limited number of tickets will be available at the door.
-Click Here for Tickets
+Click Here for Tickets.

 There will also be a raffle containing various food cooking items such as a grill, air cooker, ornamental fire rings from TD Fabricating & Welding.
 Plus door prizes.
 Need not be present to win the door prizes.